2024-learn/DevOps/DevopsBootcamp/docker/notes.md

       - container is made up of layers of images, and a mostly linux base image(alpine), because of their small size
         - the advantage of the layers is that if you need to pull another container, e.g. a newer version of the postgres container, only the different layers are downloaded.
       - A Docker container is a self-contained, runnable software application or service
-      - containers are mutable and allow modificatins during runtime
+      - containers are mutable and allow modifications during runtime
       - A runtime instance; a self-contained software.
-      - created from an image. it is a running environemnt for an image or a running instance of an image
+      - created from an image. it is a running environment for an image or a running instance of an image
       - Read-only layers with an additional read-write layer on top.
       - when to use: To run the application.
 - __Docker Architecture__
   - When you install docker, you install a docker engine which is made up of three parts:
-    - __docker server:__ responsible fot pulling images, storing them, starting containers stopping containers, etc.
+    - __docker server:__ responsible for pulling images, storing them, starting containers, stopping containers, etc.
       - it has the following functionalities:
         - __container runtime:__ the part actually responsible for pulling images, maintaining container lifecycle
         - __volumes:__ responsible for persisiting data in containers
         - __network:__ responsible for configuring network for container communication
         - __build images:__ build own docker images
-    - __docker API:__ which is an APi for interacting with the docker server
+    - __docker API:__ which is an API for interacting with the docker server
     - __docker CLI:__ the command line interface of Docker to execute docker commands
   - There are other options for some of docker's functionalities.
 Container runtime tools like containerd and cri-o which you can use if you only need a container runtime on a server to run images, including docker images.
   - there also tools that allow you to build container images like Buildah

 - __Main Docker Commands:__
   - A container is a running environment for an image
-    - it contains a virtual file system, environemntal configurations and the aplication image
+    - it contains a virtual file system, environmental configurations and the aplication image
     - port binding: makes it possible to talk to application running inside the container
   - `docker pull <image>`: pulls image from remote repo
   - `docker images`: lists all images